 King’s is now a four-year institution and roughly half of our students continue into an upper-year opportunity, pairing their honours studies at the College with the range of courses available at Dalhousie.

 King's was ranked first in Canada in the 2008 and 2009 National Survey of Student Engagement for its first-year programming.
-It has a well-established national profile for many reasons, whether through the History of Science and Technology programme's success as the lead partner in the SSHRC-funded Situating Science project or through the chapel choir under the direction of five times Grammy-winning music director Paul Halley.
+It has a well-established national profile for many reasons, whether through the History of Science and Technology programme's success as the lead partner in the SSHRC-funded Situating Science project or through the chapel choir under the direction of five-time Grammy-winning music director Paul Halley.

-The College is situated in Halifax, Nova Scotia, a vibrant university community, home to nine post-secondary institutions.
+The college is situated in Halifax, Nova Scotia, a vibrant university community, home to nine post-secondary institutions.
 A city of about 370,000 people, Halifax is the commercial hub of Canada's four Atlantic provinces.